 Hotel & Travel

-If your requested dates are not available at the Sheraton please contact Maureen Akal at (855) 324-1100 or firstname.lastname@example.org for assistance.
+If you have any questions or need assistance in booking your hotel room, please contact Maureen Akal at (855) 324-1100 or email@example.com for assistance.

 By booking your room at the Sheraton Times Square today, you will be in the center of the action all while supporting the important programs of the LGBT Bar.
 Reserving your room in the association’s block helps the organization control the costs of producing the Lavender Law Conference & Career Fair.

 The LGBT Bar, in partnership with CTC Destination & Meeting Management, is committed to providing you with the best group rates for the show.
 CTC is the official housing provider for Lavender Law.
 Don’t be fooled by offers from other parties using the Lavender Law name – they are NOT affiliated with Lavender Law or its management.
 CTC will never call you to book your reservations.
 If you are contacted by any other company please contact CTC at firstname.lastname@example.org or (855) 324-1100.

 The Sheraton New York Times Square Hotel is one of the most iconic buildings in the Big Apple, standing proudly against the city skyline since 1962.
 The sophisticated hotel is located in the heart of Midtown on bustling 7th Avenue.
 In addition to being the most convenient location to attend Lavender Law programming, the Sheraton is just five blocks from Times Square, less than a half-mile from Central Park and minutes from some of the best shopping and entertainment venues in the world.

 Traveling to the Sheraton New York Times Square is quick and easy.
 Whether you are arriving in New York by plane, train or subway, you can seamlessly make your way to the hotel at any time of day or night.